iobis/pyobis/docs/dataset.rst

 .. autoclass:: DatasetQuery

-An DatasetQuery object for fetching dataset records.
+A DatasetQuery object for fetching dataset records.

 Usage
 #####